 The primary focus of modern development includes three central concepts: Efficiency Reliability Repeatability snapblocs allows authorized users (DevOps or DataOps) to quickly provision the target Data Platform stack from ...

 Build self-service platforms on Kubernetes in the Cloud snapblocs is a cloud-native deployment platform for configuring, deploying, and managing data platforms across AWS, Azure, Google, and other cloud providers.
 Create fully automated Day-2 ...

-Data Flow Platform provides a SaaS-managed service using Kubernetes for moving data from various input data sources to target data destinations in-stream or bulk mode.
-This allows a user to use snapblocs UI to create a Data Flow Stack by configuring ...
+Data Transformation Platform provides a managed service using Kubernetes to convert data from one format or structure into another format or structure.
+This allows a user to use dpStudio UI to create a Data Transformation Stack by configuring the ...